What is DevOps? The Roadmap for Devops

 What is DevOps?
 The roadmap for DevOps

 Problems are lobbed over the wall across the team and the process is suffering.
 As a developer, you need to wait for work to get aligned with the production and operation team.
+So, what should developers do?

 It also builds an identical environment for the Operation and development team.

-Most importantly, the goal is to inspire systems thinking across the entire value stream, in order to deploy frequently and faster.
+Most importantly, the goal is to inspire systems thinking across the entire value stream in order to deploy frequently and faster.

-For example, DevOps shift-left approach helps testing, development, security, and operational professionals engage their practices and processes earlier as an integral facet of the entire system instead of as some downstream activity.
+For example, the DevOps shift-left approach helps testing, development, security, and operational professionals engage their practices and processes earlier as an integral facet of the entire system instead of as some downstream activity.

 DevOps Goals

-• Reduce Rework.
+• Limited Rework.

 • Increase frequency and quality.